Sleepness/UberFrontendValidationBundle/Resources/doc/index.md

 3) Forms loaded by ajax will be validated too, just make sure that you enable `{{ validation_init() }}` function in template where loaded form is.

-4) If you assign some validation group to form type, and print some field that doesn't belong to the given group you will be surprised that validated will be only fields of given group, but it works only when only single group assigned to form. (need to do in future)
+4) [Validation groups](http://symfony.com/doc/current/book/validation.html#book-validation-validation-groups) of objects also supported in your forms.

 #### Notes:

 1) If you create submit button using form builder, - you are safe, else, - add `class="form_submit_button"` attribute to your form's submitting field.

-2) DateTime validator works only if your choose `single_text` widget for it, e.g. in your FormType `->add('date', 'datetime', ['widget' => 'single_text'])` (for Date validator this rule works too).
+2) DateTime validator works only if you choose `single_text` widget for it, e.g. in your FormType `->add('date', 'datetime', ['widget' => 'single_text'])` (for Date validator this rule works too).